sphinx-doc/sphinx/Doc-3k/tutorial/datastructures.rst

 ====================

 We saw that lists and strings have many common properties, such as indexing and slicing operations.
-They are two examples of *sequence* data types (XXX
+They are two examples of *sequence* data types (see :ref:`typesseq`).
-reference: ../lib/typesseq.html).
 Since Python is an evolving language, other sequence data types may be added.
-There is also another standard sequence data
-type: the *tuple*.
+There is also another standard sequence data type: the *tuple*.

 A tuple consists of a number of values separated by commas, for instance::